Transfer of Status (from PRS to DPhil or MSc)

-- Once signed by all parties, the GSO form must be taken to the Graduate Studies Office at the JR Hospital and a Graduate Studies Assistant will collate the papers and contact the proposed assessors to see whether they are willing to act in that capacity.
+- Once signed by all parties, the GSO form must be sent to the NDM Graduate Studies Manager.
+The Graduate Studies Manager will collate the papers and contact the proposed assessors to see whether they are willing to act in that capacity.

 - The transfer report can be sent directly (by the student) to to the assessors.

 - Following submission of the transfer report students should meet with their assessors to discuss the background to their work, progress to date and plans for the rest of their research degree.
 The student may be asked to give an informal presentation as part of the viva.
 Typically transfer vivas might be expected to last 1-2 hours.